ReactiveCocoa/ReactiveSwift/Documentation/DesignGuidelines.md

 A [signal][Signals] is a stream of values that obeys [the `Event` contract](#the-event-contract).

-`Signal` is a reference type, because each signal has identity—in other words, each signal has its own lifetime, and may eventually terminate.
+`Signal` is a reference type, because each signal has identity — in other words, each signal has its own lifetime, and may eventually terminate.
 Once terminated, a signal cannot be restarted.